PersonalBusiness

 Sam Charlwood

-The Australian car industry is renewing calls to scrap the contentious Luxury Car Tax, arguing that doing so would increase the uptake of electric vehicles and reduce new car prices.
+It comes after the Australian car industry renewing calls to scrap the contentious Luxury Car Tax last year, arguing that doing so would increase the uptake of electric vehicles and reduce new car prices.

-In a fresh drive supported by the NRMA, some of Australia’s most prominent car importers and industry bodies are mounting pressure on the Federal Government to revisit scrapping the controversial tax, first introduced in 2000 to encourage drivers to buy locally made cars over imported ones.
+In a fresh drive supported by the NRMA, some of Australia’s most prominent car importers and industry bodies mounted pressure on the Federal Government to revisit scrapping the controversial tax, first introduced in 2000 to encourage drivers to buy locally made cars over imported ones.

 Australia’s last remaining local car manufacturers – Holden, Toyota and Ford – shuttered their respective operations more than eight years ago.
 Despite that, the LCT remains; the Federal Government pocketed $1.08 billion in revenue from the LCT in the 2024-2025 Financial Year alone, according to final budget outcome documents.